The Essential CMMS Implementation Guide: Best Practices and Challenges When Putting a Computerized Maintenance Management System Into Action

 • Has the software been tested in an area before being rolled out to the whole facility?

-At this stage, communication, testing, and planning are still super important parts of the CMMS implementation process.
+At this stage, communication, testing, and planning are vital parts of the CMMS implementation process.

 #3.
 Little to No CMMS Training

 When a new asset comes to a facility, maintenance staff need to be trained on usage and maintenance tasks.
-The same is true of a CMMS, but many facilities continue to look over this step.
+The same is true of a CMMS, but many facilities continue to overlook this step.

 Training should not be a one-and-done.